wyattj37/new-blog/content/posts/ratllin-bog.md

 });
 </script>

 As a note, Thunderstruck is not a very equal game.
 Two players usually take the brunt of the drinking time.
 And in the case of 4 players, avoid being the 4th.
-Also, there is one sneaky "thunder" around the middle of the song that is easily missed, at which point the charts are inaccurate.
+Also, there is one subtle "thunder" around the middle of the song that is easily missed, at which point the charts would be inaccurate.